 While setting up the account, click on the More Settings button and on Outgoing Mail Servers tab, select the My server requires authentication box.
 Choose Use same settings as my incoming server.

 Under both Outgoing mail (SMTP) and Incoming mail (POP3), select the ‘requires secure connection (SSL)’ check box.
-In Outlook 2007 and up, choose Auto; use SSL for Outlook 2003.
+In Outlook 2007 and up, choose Auto; use SSL and port 25 for Outlook 2003.

 Under Delivery, select the Leave a copy of messages on server check box if you want to see your messages when you use Hotmail in a web browser, your mobile phone, or other e-mail programs.

-You may want to adjust your settings in the account options online (under More mail settings), and either let Outlook.com move the mail to special POP folder when Outlook tries to delete it from the server or let it delete the messages.
+Adjust your settings in the account options online (under Accounts, POP and IMAP), and either let Outlook.com move the mail to special POP folder when Outlook tries to delete it from the server or let Outlook (and other clients) delete the messages.